vnctptr/vnctptr/README.md

 ### Hi, I’m Vinnie

 - ⭐ Software developer with a passion for machine learning.
-- 🎓 I have a deep love for learning.
-Whether it's exploring new technology or delving into the latest research, I find that learning is a never-ending journey.
 - 🔭 When I'm not coding, you can find me brushing up on my language skills 🇫🇷🇵🇱🇬🇧🇪🇸🇮🇹🇷🇺
 - 🌱 Currently learning: Tensorflow, Ruby
 - 📖 Currently reading: [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code)